 Genesis 19:4-5 But before they lay down, the men of the city, even the men of Sodom, compassed the house round, both old and young, all the people from every quarter: And they called unto Lot, and said unto him, Where are the men which came in to thee this night? bring them out unto us, that we may know them.

-The crowd was trying to determine if these strangers were human.
-Do they have sex?
+The crowd was trying to determine if Lot was going to claim that these strangers were angels.
+The crowd asked, do they have sex?
 The crowd was waiting to see the reaction of Lot and the reaction of the strangers.
 How did Lot react?

 Genesis 19:6-8 And Lot went out at the door unto them, and shut the door after him, And said, I pray you, brethren, do not so wickedly.
 Behold now, I have two daughters which have not known man; let me, I pray you, bring them out unto you, and do ye to them as is good in your eyes: only unto these men do nothing; for therefore came they under the shadow of my roof.